-- A 5-minute supervised break for every 45 minutes during assessment should be given to secondary school students with VI. - A 5-10 minute supervised break for every 30 minutes during assessment should be given to primary school students with VI.
+- A 5-minute supervised break for every 45 minutes during assessment should be given to secondary school students who are totally blind or with severe Visual Impairment. - A 5-10 minute supervised break for every 30 minutes during assessment should be given to primary school students who are totally blind or with severe Visual Impairment.